Looking down Main Street in the mid 1960's

 who lost their lives in the tragic disaster.

-I snapped a few photos of Richmond during my last visit in June of 2005.
+I snapped a few photos of Richmond during my June 2005 visit.

 Wayne County Court House